 You can find out more about my next book, now titled The Silver Swan: Searching for Doris Duke, on my dedicated Doris Duke bibliography page.

 Doris Duke was a mostly unwilling celebrity, but she didn’t have much choice.
-And now, sixteen years after her death, that title causes problems for anyone trying to write about her.
+And now, twenty-four years after her death, that title causes problems for anyone trying to write about her.

 First, there are the constrictions with quoting, even from original material in a public archive (like the material I’ve been reading for so very long in the Doris Duke Archive at Duke University).
 Since letters belong to the people who wrote them, and not to the people who received them, nothing can be quoted without permission from the writers—in this case often dead, from foreign countries, and with no information about their possible heirs or estates.
 Since they were NOT celebrities—with a few exceptions—the existence of heirs or estates or overpaid lawyers on hand to fight contemporary writers trying to use their letters is unlikely.
 But that is not the kind of argument publishers, or their lawyers, listen to.